Dorothea M. Capone

 In addition to her service to the American Bar Association, Thea is also a member of Southern Methodist University's Air Law Symposium’s Board of Advisors which annually hosts the nation’s premier aviation conference bringing together the world’s foremost practitioners and experts.

 Thea earned her Juris Doctorate degree from St. John’s University School of Law in 1998.

-The following is a list of the more recent seminars and conference at which Thea has participated.
+Thea Capone is frequently called upon to lecture in the area of aviation litigation and other complex litigation.
+The following is a list of recent seminars and conferences at which Thea has participated.

 • Faculty Member, ABA Tort Trial and Insurance Practice Section and the American Board of Trial Advocates 2015 National Trial Academy, Reno, Nevada, March 2015;

 • Speaker, “Accidents Abroad: New Realities in International Aviation,” Embry Riddle Aeronautical University Aviation Law and Insurance Symposium, Orlando, Florida, January 2015;